empowermint/react-appointment-planner/src/README.md

 ## Introduction

-This is a challenege project from CodeCademy's Front End Engineer career path.
+This is a challenge project from CodeCademy's Front End Engineer career path.

 The starter code provided styles and sets up a tree of components.
 My task was to implement functionality using the following requirements: